-Situated to the south of Paris, Orléans is the last big stage before reaching the French capital.
+Located south of Paris, Orleans is the last big step before reaching the French capital.

 As the capital of the Loiret (45), the town of Orléans has a population of over 270,000 inhabitants.
 It is crossed by the Loire and for many Orléans is the starting point of the Grande Route des Châteaux du Val de Loire.

 The city of Orléans has more than 260 hectares of parks and green spaces.
 Many Parisians come down to the Loiret to relax in a green setting like the Forêt d'Orléans, which covers more than 50,000 hectares.

 The Loire, which was once a royal river, made Orleans the largest warehouse in France.
 Orléans remembers it and every 2 years, the city celebrates its History with the Loire by dedicating a Festival to it.